tyson-swetnam/intro2llms/docs/chatgpt_prompts.md

 Break down your prompts into simple tasks which do not contain too many complex tasks or ones that require rationalization.

-**Follow-up**

-Responses to prompts may not return the exact details or information that you are after.
-Follow-up by rephrasing your prompts more carefully and continue with an iterative prompt to build upon your priors.

-"Chain prompting"

 ## :simple-openai: Software Development